ChrisUrrea/logs-analysis/README.md

 Note, the first time this step it will take some time, as Vagrant will download the OS of the VM.

-4. When vagrant up is finished running, run:
+4. When `vagrant up` is completed, run:
 ```bash
 vagrant ssh
 ```